1987 Teton–Yellowstone tornado: Discovery and study

 After the July 23 report of a massive blowdown in the Teton Wilderness by the Forest Service, Fujita arranged for multiple aerial surveys by Cessna aircraft of the tornado's track, resulting in more than 1,400 photographs that recorded every single damaged tree.
 The southernmost area of the track was also visited on foot and photographed by Fujita's colleague Bradley S. Churchill.

 Timber blowdown

 In the fall of 1987, U.S. senator for Wyoming Malcolm Wallop, the Fremont County Commission, and timber groups lobbied for the ability to harvest the fallen timber from the tornado's path, arguing that it posed a threat because of wildfire and beetle infestation risks and would provide nearby lumber mills with work.
 The Wyoming Chapter of the Sierra Club opposed the suggestion on the grounds that the harvesting would require many miles of logging roads through wilderness and would create a dangerous precedent.
-In the end, much of the area burned in the Huck Snake River Complex and Mink Creek fires during the Yellowstone fires of 1988, though several thousand acres of the tornado blowdown track remained unaffected.
-This prevented Fujita and his colleagues from returning to perform follow-up aerial photographic surveys and site visits.
+In the end, much of the area burned in the Huck Snake River Complex and Mink Creek fires during the Yellowstone fires of 1988.
+Though several thousand acres of the tornado blowdown track remained unaffected, it prevented Fujita and his colleagues from returning to perform follow-up aerial photographic surveys and site visits.